Learn Spanish with Movies on Hulu: 7 Fun Flicks for Film Fans

 As an added bonus, Hulu also has the movie in its original English version—so if you get stumped by a certain phrase or scene, you can always refer to the English version.

-These nine Spanish-language movies from Hulu represent different genres and countries of origin.
+These seven Spanish-language movies from Hulu represent different genres and countries of origin.
 But they’ll all make great Spanish practice for learners.